Karam festival: Story behind the celebration

 Among the Bhumijs and the Oraons the legend is that there were seven brothers living together.
 The six oldest used to work in the field and the youngest stayed at home.
 He was indulging in dance and songs round a karam tree in the courtyard with his six sisters-in-law.
 One day, they were so engrossed in dance and song that the brothers' morning meal was not carried to the field by the wives.
 When the brothers arrived home, they became agitated and threw the karam tree into a river.
 The youngest brother left home in anger.
 Then evil days fell on the remaining brothers.
 Their house was damaged, the crops failed, and they virtually starved.
 While wandering, the youngest brother found the karam tree floating in the river.
 Then he propitiated the god, who restored everything.
 Thereafter he returned home and called his brothers and told them that because they insulted Karam Devta, they fell on evil days.
 Since then the Karam Devta has been worshipped.

-Another legend prevalent among the Pauri Bhuiyans is that a merchant returned home after a very prosperous voyage.
-His vessel was loaded with precious metals and other valuables which he had brought from distant lands.
-He waited in the vessel to be ceremoniously received by his wife and relatives, as was the custom.
-As it was the day of the Karam festival, all the women were engrossed with dancing and the men with playing the drums, so no one came to receive him.
-The merchant became furious with them.
-He uprooted the karam tree and threw it away.
-Then the wrath of Karam Devta fell on him.
-His vessel immediately sank in the sea.
-The merchant consulted astrologers who told him to propitiate Karam Devta.
-He launched another vessel, set out in search of the deity, and found him floating in the sea.
-He propitiated him with great devotion and all his wealth was restored.
-From that day on, the annual festival of Karam Puja has been held.
-After spending the whole night with dance and songs, the people uproot the branches and carry them to nearby rivers or rivulets for immersion.